BookStackApp/website/content/docs/admin/updates.md

 For installs that have used our Ubuntu 18.04 and Ubuntu 20.04 install scripts, PHP can generally be upgraded to 8.2 using the below commands:

-*Warning: If you run other applications on this machine, PHP applications in particular, then those may be affected by these changes also.*
+*Warning: If you run other applications on this machine, PHP applications in particular, then those may also be affected by these changes.*

 ```bash
 sudo apt update